angelrodes/SUDEM/README.md

 ### Radial DEM

 SUDEM genrates radial grids centered in the sample locations.
-The nodes of the grid are ditributed along ```n_azhimuts``` directions and ```n_distances``` distances spaced logartithmically, form a horizontal ```min_distance``` from the sample to the longest distance from the sample with an elevation higher than the sample in the original DEM.
+The nodes of the grid are ditributed along ```n_azimuths``` directions and ```n_distances``` distances spaced logartithmically, form a horizontal ```min_distance``` from the sample to the longest distance from the sample with an elevation higher than the sample in the original DEM.
 Node elevations are 2-D interpolated from the original DEM.
 These nodes are then used to simulate cosmic rays arriving to the sample.

 ### Shielding calcualtions